 Some users like to engage in Sybil farming or airdrop farming.
 This simply means that they create a lot of accounts on the blockchain to become eligible to receive more crypto in an airdrop.

-There are a few ways that you can prevent farming.
+There are a few ways to prevent farming.
 Jito Labs and LayerZero created interesting ways to filter Sybil farmers, the latter of which employed a Sybil self-reporting mechanism.
 However, it is virtually impossible to get rid of Sybil farmers without proof of personhood.

 Pump and dumps

-A pump and dump scheme is when someone creates a project and a token, only to abandon both after the price increases.
-This can also apply to traders who may promote or pump the price of a token only to sell it to new traders to make a profit or a scenario where the price of a token drops after a significant surge.
+A pump-and-dump scheme occurs when someone creates a project and a token only to abandon both after the price increases.
+This can also apply to traders who may promote or pump the price of a token only to sell it to new traders to make a profit.

-Most tokens received after an airdrop lose their long-term value.
-This has led to criticisms of the utility of airdrops.
+Most tokens received after an airdrop lose their long-term value, leading to criticisms of their utility.
 According to data from CoinMetrics, most airdrop token holders liquidate their crypto shortly after they receive it.

 crypto airdrops indexed returns